UAE National Day: Residents to get 4-day weekend as private sector holiday announced

 UAE residents will get a 4-day weekend for the upcoming National Day holidays, it was announced on Friday.

 Employees in the private sector will get paid holidays for December 2 and 3, Monday and Tuesday, said the Ministry of Human Resources and Emiratisation (Mohre).
-When combined with a Saturday-Sunday weekend, the National Day break becomes a four-day break.
+When combined with a Saturday-Sunday weekend, this translates to a four-day break.

+The announcement comes in a Mohre circular that has been aligned with a Cabinet decision on public holidays for 2024.

 The UAE Government earlier announced the same holidays for those working in ministries and federal entities.